Consumed with anxiety

 So, I decided each day to let my anxiety be a catalyst to drive me to the One who cares deeply for me: God.
 I needed to fully surrender.
 It was the only way.
 Each day, these difficult feelings of anxiety brought me to my knees.
 It forced me into desperation.

 But after I spent time with God again and again, I could slowly feel God’s peace washing over me, little by little.

 God was with me through all the consuming anxiety.
 He never left my side.
 And I rested in that truth.

 Fix your eyes on Him when you’re consumed with anxiety

 I fixed my eyes on Jesus and He urged me to slow down, focusing on being fully present in each moment and thanking Him for every experience.

 I prayed fervently.
 First thing in the morning, when getting ready for the day, and at every mealtime.
 I prayed while driving to our next destination and as I lay my head down each night.
-I thanked God for being with me and helping me manage the anxiety I felt.
+And I thanked God for being with me and helping me manage the anxiety I felt.